miekg/xds/README.md

 What if you drain a cluster and then a new healthy end point is added?
 This new endpoint will get health checked and possiby be set health, meaning *all* traffic will flow to this one endpoint.

-## TODO

- *  new clusters - send updates with ADS ?
-Double check with Envoy

-## Protocol Notes

-per stream (node-id) need to keep track of this: or do this by default:

-Note that once a stream has entered wildcard mode for a given resource type, there is no way to change the stream out of wildcard mode; resource names specified in any subsequent request on the stream will be ignored.